-(Judges 4:9) And she said, "I will surely go with you.
-Nevertheless, the road on which you are going will not lead to your glory, for the LORD will sell Sisera into the hand of a woman."
+(Judges 4:9) She said, "I will surely go with you; nevertheless, the honor shall not be yours on the journey that you are about to take, for the LORD will sell Sisera into the hands of a woman."
 Then Deborah arose and went with Barak to Kedesh.